Hoshi wo Sagashite...

 is a 1988 adventure game developed and published by Sega for the Mark III/Master System.
 The game uses the same science fiction setting as Sega's Phantasy Star (1987) and is about a space pilot who gets an egg as a gift for his girlfriend, which hatches into the alien creature Mio.
 The rest of the game involves finding clues about Mio's origin.

-The game is menu-based and involves the player selecting various options form a side-panel on screen to progress.
-The games narrative and planning was by Miki Morimoto and was her first Master System game as a planner.
-The game was released only in Japan, and received lukewarm reviews from publications like Comptiq and Beep.
+The game is menu-based and involves the player picking various options from a side-panel to progress.
+The narrative and planning was by Miki Morimoto and was her first Master System game as a planner.
+The game was only released in Japan, and received mediocre reviews from publications like Comptiq and Beep.
 Retro Gamer described the game as becoming "more renowned in recent years" in 2025 due to the English fan translation being released.
 From retrospective reviews, Steven Barbato of Hardcore Gaming 101 complimented the game for its colorful presentation and relaxing compelling gameplay.

 Plot

-Hoshi wo Sagashite... is set in a science fiction story set in the same world as the video game Phantasy Star (1987).
+Hoshi wo Sagashite... takes place in a science fiction story set in the same world as Phantasy Star (1987).
 The player controls Roy, a space pilot who gets a gift for his girlfriend Lila from a shady dealer.
-He choose an egg and not long after getting it home, it hatches Mio, a cute bear-like creature that was believed to be extinct.
-Roy then travels between planets and searching for any potential leads to learn more about Mio and the secret location of Mio's homeland.
+He chooses an egg and not long after getting it home, it hatches Mio, a cute bear-like creature that was believed to be extinct.
+Roy then travels between planets and searches for any potential leads to learn more about Mio and the secret location of Mio's homeland.

 Gameplay

 Gameplay in Hoshi wo Sagashite....
-The player controls a menu-based system panel on the left while the current situation is displayed in the graphic panel.
+The player navigates a menu-based system panel while the current situation is displayed in the graphic panel.

 Hoshi wo Sagashite... is a menu-driven adventure game that takes place in the same solar system as Phantasy Star.
-The game is controlled with a text-based interface with multiple commands.
-The player chooses and gives commands to a situation which will effect the scenes in the games story through selection or cancelling action options from the right side panel such as "talk", "Look", "Eat" and "Take".
+The game is controlled with a text-based interface that has multiple commands.
+The player chooses and gives commands to a situation which will effect the scenes in the story through selection or cancelling action options from the right side panel such as "talk", "Look", "Eat" and "Take".
 There are several ways the game can end, such as choosing to crack Mio's egg prematurely.
-Some options will lead to an happy narrative endings for characters, while others can allow Shimio to die.
-The player can quit the game at any point and return via to this point they save via a password system.
+Some options will lead to a happy ending for the characters, while others can cause Shimio to die.
+The player can quit the game at any point and return via a password system.